-Learning can be a boring experience when done from a book.
-Only when it is spiced up with some hands-on activities does learning become exciting, not to mention much more effective.
-Investigatory projects, or science projects, are the most exciting ways to teach people important ideas about their world and can also be a lot of fun.
+Learning can be spiced up with some hands-on activities that make science exciting and can make learning much more effective.
+Investigatory projects, or science projects, teach people important ideas about their world and can also be a lot of fun.
 Read on for some investigatory project examples your kids will love!

 The Capillary Effect